binkoni/loghut/README.md

 So in spite of being a script language and support of OOP, your web app development speed will be very slow and painful due to the memory management<br/><br/>
 Then I decided to rewrite LogHut with Java for fast performance, use Servlet, Spring, Freemarker for faster development.<br/>
 But this has also a problem.
 Because OpenJDK Java virtual machine was too slow and due to a lot of dependencies, the application became very slower.<br/><br/>
-Currently the performance is improved by caching and **you need to use JamVM rather than OpenJDK for more better performance**.<br/>
+Currently the performance is improved by caching and **you need to use JamVM rather than OpenJDK VM for more better performance**.<br/>
 With this improvements the performance of LogHut java version is almost fast as Perl version.<br/><br/>

 How to use